ovo-Tim/ovo-Tim/README.md

 ## Rencent working on
 Found something you are interested in?
 Let’s build it together. 🛠️
+- A small language model designed to detect if your Chinese sentences is fluent.
+Based on this, I also want to develop a Fcitx plugin that can capture the context and predict the most appropriate words.
 - Planing to build an open-source CAD based on [truck(a rust CAD kernel)](https://github.com/ricosjp/truck) and WASM.

 <!--